beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 The cryptographic parameters used by the secure channel are produced by the TLS handshake protocol.
 This sub-protocol of TLS is used by the client and server when first communicating with each other.
-The handshake protocol leads peers to negociate a protocol version, select cryptographic algorithms, optionally authenticate each other, and establish shared secret keying material.
+The handshake protocol leads peers to negotiate a protocol version, select cryptographic algorithms, optionally authenticate each other, and establish shared secret keying material.
 Once the handshake is complete, the peers use the established keys